HI-Italy/flask-web-app/README.md

 # Web applications with Python and Flask

-This repository contains the material for the "Web applications with Python and Flask" seminar.
-You can download the project by clicking the "code" button at the top-right corner of the page.
+This repository contains the material for the seminar "Web applications with Python and Flask".
+The project can be downloaded by clicking the "code" button at the top-right corner of the page.

 ## Repository structure